unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 port ranges.
 So don't try to bundle two services using the same ports, it'll simply not work.

-The following shows to bundle the two containers together inside a Kubernetes pod.
+The following shows how to bundle the two containers together inside a Kubernetes pod.

 <script src="https://gist.github.com/gronnbeck/2fd6831fdfaac73d4ac0095f9e649854.js"></script>